volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-mid-market.md

 #### 🏗️ Architecture That Absorbs Growth
 The critical question is whether your AI SOC can absorb new environments, including cloud accounts, SaaS applications, and acquired company toolsets, without re-architecting.
 If your MDR provider requires a proprietary SIEM or specific EDR, every acquisition becomes a migration project.
 That’s where vendor lock-in becomes a growth tax.

-We designed [UnderDefense](https://underdefense.com/platform/) with 80+ integrations because mid-market growth is messy.
+We designed [UnderDefense](https://underdefense.com/platform/) with 250+ integrations because mid-market growth is messy.
 When a PE portfolio company acquires a target running a different security stack, that environment plugs into the existing detection fabric within the standard 30-day onboarding window.
 No rip-and-replace, no new headcount.

 #### 📈 The vCISO Force Multiplier
 Scaling from 500 to 10,000 doesn’t just mean more endpoints.
 It means evolving security program maturity.
 Our [vCISO advisory](https://underdefense.com/services/virtual-ciso/) adapts the roadmap at each growth stage without a full-time CISO hire ($250K to $400K+).
-Most scaling clients maintain 2 to 3 internal security staff throughout their growth trajectory, with our analysts and vCISO covering the rest.
+Most scaling clients maintain 2 to 3 internal security staff throughout their growth trajectory, with our IR team and vCISO covering the rest.

 “Worth every penny.
 The service delivers what they promised without the typical vendor overselling and underdelivering we’ve experienced with others.”